3 Strange & Wondrous Ways You Can Learn Poetry By Heart & Memorize Any Passage of Literature

 Note: eager brown bees’.

-Go through each word of these final five lines, and for each word make an image so bright and brilliant and evocative that in your mind’s eye, the scene you’ve created actually looks and feels alive and burning.
+Go through each word of these final five lines, and for each word make an image so bright and brilliant and evocative that in your mind’s eye, the scene you’ve created actually looks and feels alive and burns inside your brain.

 Write these last five lines in smoking hot-pink paint upon the glass of the sliding door.
 See yourself writing each letter of each word, and speak the words aloud as you write them.